PetTravel.com

 Rabies Titer Test

-Unless your pet is originating from one of the countries step 7 after living there for 6 months, your pet will have to under go a rabies titer test.
+If your pet is originating from one of the high risk of rabies countries (step 1) after being born or living there for 6 months, your pet will have to under go a rabies titer test.
 The titer test must be administered no sooner than 21 days after the rabies vaccination.
 As long as the results are acceptable, your pet can enter the United Arab Emirates without a wait time.
 The sample must be sent to a government-approved laboratory.

 The rabies vaccination given before the titer test must not expire before import to the UAE.